 GAËL MÉHEUST, CEO/PRESIDENT, CFM

-In 2008, as a funding member, CFM was a signatory of the landmark Air Transport Action Group (ATAG) Commitment to Action on Climate Change that laid out the strategic vision for aviation’s sustainable development, including the goal of reducing net carbon emissions by 50% by 2050 compared to 2005 levels.
+In 2008, as a funding member, CFM was a signatory of the landmark Air Transport Action Group (ATAG) Commitment to Action on Climate Change that laid out the strategic vision for aviation’s sustainable development, including the goal of reducing net carbon emissions by 50 percent by 2050 compared to 2005 levels.

-reduction net carbon emissions
+Achieve a 40 percent reduction in net carbon emissions

 Accelerate the development of radical new propulsion technologies that will pave the way for third-generation aircraft, with: